davidgama-crypto/xplorers_bundle/docs/apis.md

 ```
 PUT /api/rooms/:id
-: Update a room's state
+: Update a player's game state in the room

 Request: